Unidocs1/sphinx_repo_manager/source/features.rst

 Admin Console
 ~~~~~~~~~~~~~

-The AcceleratXR Admin Console makes it easy to manage your game from anywhere.
+The Xsolla Backend Admin Console makes it easy to manage your game from anywhere.
 Get insight into important KPIs with live monitoring and health metrics, edit game and player data with ease.

 * Access from desktop, mobile or tablet
 * Manage all game and player data